Bachelor of Business Administration (BBA) (Bachelor’s Completion Program)

 Today, employers are looking for new hires with technical skills and leadership abilities such as decision making and teamwork.
 In the BBA program, students have the opportunity to earn industry-valued, internationally recognized certificates and microcredentials that can be added to résumés and uploaded to online portfolios, showcasing these skills and abilities to current and future employers.

-The Bachelor of Business Administration bachelor’s completion program requires 120 total units, including General Education units and 57 units of core business courses (BBA students may also choose an optional 9-unit concentration).
+The Bachelor of Business Administration degree completion program requires 120 total units, including General Education units and 57 units of core business courses (BBA students may also add an optional 9-unit concentration).

 |PRBA 110||Business and Entrepreneurship 1||3|